Sunday, October 5, 2025

 Photo courtesy of Karen Lagrange Cox.
 1995.01.27 Karen Lagrange & Alison Higginbotham – SSI Testimony – Washington DC

-In January 1995, Higginbotham, with her mother, was asked to testify before the United States Congressional Sub-Committe of the House Ways and Means subcommittee against cuts to the Supplemental Security Income (SSI) program for children with developmental disabilities.
-Her presence spoke volumes to committee members to not cut the assistance that helps children like her; instead, the committee sought ways to create guidelines to ensure children like Higginbotham continue receiving needed benefits to assist them and their families in caring for their children at home and in their community.
+In January 1995, Higginbotham, with her mother, was asked to testify before the United States Congressional Sub-Committee of the House Ways and Means subcommittee against cuts to the Supplemental Security Income (SSI) program for children with developmental disabilities.
+Her presence spoke volumes to committee members not to cut the assistance that helps children like her; instead, the committee sought ways to create guidelines to ensure children like Higginbotham continue receiving needed benefits to assist them and their families in caring for their children at home and in their community.

 Alison Higginbotham on a wheelchair swing.